aneff-official/interest-calculator-api-tech-test/README.md

 ### Task

-Your task is to write automated functional tests to verify the functionality and robustness of this Interest Calculator API.
-Your tests should cover various scenarios including positive cases, negative cases, and edge cases.
-Feel free to use any tooling of your choice to demonstrate how you would approach writing automation tests for this application.
-You should spend no longer than 4 hours on this task and we would rather you complete less functionality to a good standard than rushing to try to complete it all.
-Show us your workings by initialising a git repo and committing your changes as you go.
-Your submission should be considered the quality you would expect to open a PR, not to merge one.
-We don't expect the submission to be production standard or gold plated.
-The submission will be followed up with a review call where we will ask you to walk us through your solution.
-We will then ask you to extend it with some additional functionality.
+Choose ONE primary track (Test Automation or Backend Engineering) and demonstrate depth, clarity, and good engineering/testing practices within the suggested 2–4 hour window.
+Prioritise quality over breadth: a smaller, well‑crafted set of tests or a focused, well‑tested feature beats a sprawling, shallow submission.

+Track summaries (details further below):
+- Test Automation Track: Design and implement an automated suite validating existing behaviour (happy paths, validation, edge cases) and optionally add advanced techniques (property‑based, mutation, performance smoke, contract/schema).
+- Backend Engineering Track: Extend the API with a small feature (e.g. new accrual type, schedule endpoint, improved error model) accompanied by unit + integration tests and concise documentation.

+Expectations common to both tracks:
+- Incremental commits with meaningful messages.
+- Clear README (in your bundle) explaining how to run what you built and the rationale for your approach.
+- Explicit note of any deliberate omissions due to time.

 ### Deliverables

-- A git bundle that contains all your automated tests.
+- A git bundle that contains all your work.
 This can be done by:

 ```bash
 git bundle create name.bundle --all
 ```

-- README.md in the git bundle detailing
+- Include a file README.md in the git bundle detailing
-    - How to set up and run your tests
+    - How to set up and run your tests and/or new feature(s)
-    - A brief explanation of your testing strategy and tools used
-    - Any findings from the testing which you would feedback to developers
+    - Your testing strategy (even for backend track: how you validated correctness)
+    - Any findings or improvement suggestions (bugs, edge cases, design notes)
 - Submit your sample git bundle emailing it to us (via your recruiter if you have one)

 ---

 ## Candidate Task Tracks

-This repository can be used for two related evaluation tracks.
-Pick ONE primary track (or a balanced subset of both if explicitly asked).
+Pick ONE primary track.
 Timebox yourself (suggested 2–4 hours total).
 Prioritise depth & quality over breadth.

 ### 1. SEIT / Test Automation Focus
 Core (aim to complete first):